What’s Not Covered By Medicare Part A & Part B?

 - This page features 23 Cited Research ArticlesKey Takeaways

 - Original Medicare does not cover some fundamental health care costs.
-Out-of-pocket expenses are expected to increase in 2022 and beyond.

 - Medigap and Medicare Part D prescription plans help fill coverage gaps.
 Medicare Advantage plans replace Original Medicare altogether.